-The Alliance arranges extra-curricular classes which may include Chinese painting, calligraphy, cooking, Taiji or other martial arts, seal carving, or paper cutting.
+The Alliance arranges extra-curricular classes which may include Chinese painting, calligraphy, cooking, taiji or other martial arts, pottery, seal carving, or paper cutting.
 These classes offer a wonderful opportunity to learn more about traditional Chinese culture.

 Sigma's aluminum alloy exports represent 50% of China's total aluminum alloy exports, and 40% of China's aluminum alloy exports to Japan.
 With the rapid development of China's automobile market, Sigma's domestic sales have also increased at a rapid pace.
 Sigma has the highest domestic sales volume out of China's secondary aluminum smelters.
 Students visited the company and each were given a copy of the New Yorker magazine article in which Sigma Group and its CEO Tony Huang were prominently featured.
 Tony personally hosted the excursion, led students on a tour of the processing facility and shared his insights in a Q&A session.

 Students on the Shaoxing City trip have the opportunity to visit two textile factories and Asia's largest textile market.
 Students also paddle down one of Shaoxing's historical canals, visited Lu Xun's boyhood home and school, and picked tea at a tea farm.